1. Main points

 Flash estimate using the Labour Force Survey

-The results in this article, are consistent with labour market data from our Labour market overview, UK: August 2025 bulletin.
-The gross value added (GVA) used within this section is from our GDP first quarterly estimate, UK: April to June 2025 bulletin.
+The results in this article are consistent with labour market data from our Labour market overview, UK: May 2026 bulletin.
+The gross value added (GVA) estimate used in this section is from our Gross domestic product (GDP) first quarterly estimate, UK : January to March 2026 bulletin.

 Nôl i'r tabl cynnwys